 Aviation is a huge part of the tourism industry.
 But it is not over yet.
 Another big part of the tourism industry is hospitality, which took the second-biggest hit.
 The hotels and hostels all over the world are shut down for an uncertain period.
 Some hotels made the decision to serve the people at this period of crisis, and have become a shelter for the people in self-isolation, in quarantine or the people fighting on the frontlines, such as policemen and medical staff.
 These acts of kindness have been more than enough and many hotels are doing it for free, while others are taking only symbolic charges.

 Many hotels, especially those on resorts have been extremely affected.
 The hotels with many options for entertainment such as casinos are the ones who suffer the most.
 They have the double loss, the hotel visitors and the casino visitors.
 The casinos are also a crucial part of the hospitality industry and especially luxury hotels.
 This is where guests spend most of their money and some of their time.
 While the gambling industry is also slowly sinking, the only possible option for the players is to address online casinos and play in online casino real money.
+Online casinos are the safest and least corrupt too — for example, Bingo Mum recommends a range of regulated and licensed no-deposit online free spins games for people to choose from.
 Though, some countries have limited that option too.

 It’s not just the hotels ready to give out a helping hand.
 A lot of very famous restaurants took the decision to serve people fighting on the frontlines and to at least make their extremely risky job a bit more pleasant.
 We have witness acts of kindness from the food services many times before, and this time, when we need them the most, is no exception.